nasa/fmdtools/docs/_sources/README.md.txt

 # install from: https://anaconda.org/anaconda/graphviz
 ```

-Note: some versions `fmdtools` dependencies on Windows may additionally require [Microsoft Studio Build tools](https://visualstudio.microsoft.com/downloads/?q=build+tools) to build properly, so (while not required) it may be helpful to install it also.
+Note: On Windows, some versions `fmdtools` dependencies may require a compiler such as that provided with [Microsoft Studio Build tools](https://visualstudio.microsoft.com/downloads/?q=build+tools) to build, so it (while not required) may be helpful to install it also.

 ### Install fmdtools